national-voter-file/national-voter-file-api/README.md

 ### Interacting with the app

 You'll generally interact with the app using `mix` tasks.
 You can [read the Phoenix documentation here](http://www.phoenixframework.org/docs/mix-tasks).

+### Launching test Database

+We use Docker to run the test database.
+The envrionment is found in the [National Voter File project](https://github.com/national-voter-file/national-voter-file/tree/master/docker)

+To start the database you will need [docker-compose](https://docs.docker.com/compose/)

+* cd to the docker directory of the project
+* Issue the command `docker-compose build`
+* Then `docker-compose up`

+You will get a postgres database running on port 5432, a user called `postgres`.
+There will be a partially populated voter warehouse and an empty
+NATIONAL_VOTER_FILE_API database ready for ecto setup

 ### Stopping and starting the server